PER1

 PER4

-Physics Education Research at UCF is led by two tenure-track assistant professors.
-Both Dr. Jackie Chini and Dr. Zhongzhou Chen received their Ph.D.s in physics for research in physics education.
-We study issues relevant to the evolving landscape of higher education in physics and collaborate with colleagues in related disciplines.
+Physics Education Research at UCF is led by tenure-track assistant professor, Dr. Zhongzhou Chen who received his Ph.D in physics for research in physics education.
+He study issues relevant to the evolving landscape of higher education in physics and collaborate with colleagues in related disciplines.

 Dr. Zhongzhou Chen is interested in combining online education technology with learning science to shape the future of STEM education.
 Collaborating with the Center for Distributed Learning at UCF (online.ucf.edu), he designs and develops online learning modules based on the concept of deliberate practice.
 He is also interested in measuring and modeling the fundamental cognitive process behind physics problem solving.